 Submissions addressed any sector of the health care system, including:

 - between patients and health systems/hospitals.

-An independent expert panel of clinicians, academics and C-suite leaders in health care will review the submissions and select eight winners.
-Entries will be evaluated on innovation, evidence that the practice builds trust, and potential for scalability.
+Submissions were evaluated on innovation, evidence that the practice builds trust, and potential for scalability.